EVATool/evatool/README.md

 - (DONE: only add keycloak) Get docker-compose to work
 - Make how to install and wiki stuff in evatool repo
 - Deploy to UID server in both main deploy GitHub Actions
-- use UID server as dev server and also as public demo?
+- use UID server as public demo? (add easy login, registration, forgot password + add keycloak!)